tallhamer/MapApp/README.md

 <span style="color:#0055ff"><b>Token</b></span>

 The institution specific Bearer Token used in authentication of API calls.
+This will be provided by Vision RT and is specific to you instance of MapRT.

 <span style="color:#0055ff"><b>User Agent</b></span>

-The institution and version specific user agent for the MapRT API
+The institution and version specific user agent for the MapRT API.
+At the time of this documentation the version should be *VisionRT.Integration.Saturn/2.0.0*

 <p align="center">
 <img src="images\ping_test.png" width="300"/>